 Papworth Hospital is committed to introducing the Equality Delivery System (EDS) launched by the Department of Health, which has replaced the Papworth Single Equality Scheme.

-The EDS is a tool for both current and emerging NHS organisations – in partnership with patients, the public, staff and staff-side organisations - to use to review their equality performance and to identify future priorities and actions.
+The EDS is a tool for NHS organisations – in partnership with patients, the public, staff and staff-side organisations - to use to review their equality performance and to identify future priorities and actions.
 It offers local and national reporting and accountability mechanisms.

 - Excelling – Purple

 - Undeveloped – Red

 Who does the EDS cover?

 EDS covers all those people with characteristics protected by the

 Equality Act 2010.
 There are nine characteristics in total.

 - Pregnancy and maternity